This post may contain affiliate links. Learn more.

 Burgundy, meanwhile, is a good all-around option, while exotic colors like blue, red, yellow, and green are ideal if you want to make a personal fashion statement.

 Just a quick note regarding color: black Chelsea boots look best with dark suits, while brown boots pair best with suits of medium and lighter colors.
 Burgundy is very versatile and works well with almost every other color.

-Now that we’ve covered a few handy buying suggestions, it’s time to move on the best Chelsea boots for 2019.
+Now that we’ve covered a few handy buying suggestions, it’s time to move on to the best Chelsea boots for men.

 Affectionately known as “Blunnies” in Australia – where the Blundstone company has its headquarters – the Blundstone Original 500 Series is an iconic brand with a strong reputation.

 There’s a lot to love about the BL500 Series, not the least of which is classy styling and craftsmanship that has everything you want in a casual work boot.
 It’s also very comfortable and should last you a good long time.

 Let’s take a closer look:

 - Blundstone’s Original 500 series features a shock protection system that reduces the impact on your soles by 33 percent.

 - It comes with a removable footbed that wicks moisture away to add further comfort and dependability.

 - The polyurethane outsole is dual-density and injection-molded to make for a softer step.